Illicit Drug Anti-Proliferation Act: Provisions

 The Act also created a civil penalty of $250,000 or "2 times the gross receipts, either known or estimated, that were derived from each violation that is attributable to the person", whichever was greater.
-Additionally, the Act recommended that the United States Sentencing Commission reconsider the then-current Federal sentencing guidelines with respect to offenses involving gamma-hydroxybutyric acid (GHB), commonly known as a date rape drug.
+Additionally, the Act recommended that the United States Sentencing Commission reconsider the then-current Federal sentencing guidelines with respect to offenses involving gamma-hydroxybutyric acid (GHB), stigmatized as a date rape drug.

 Legislative history

 The bill, originally titled the Reducing Americans' Vulnerability to Ecstasy Act (RAVE ACT), was sponsored by Senator Joe Biden, along with cosponsors Chuck Grassley, Orrin Hatch, Joe Lieberman, Strom Thurmond, Patrick Leahy and Dick Durbin.
 The bill was referred to the Senate Committee on the Judiciary on June 18, 2002.
 On June 27, 2002, it was reported out of the committee without written comment or amendment and placed on the Senate Legislative Calendar.
 On October 10, 2002, Senator Biden provided introductory remarks on the bill before the Senate.

 The RAVE Act was also included as an amendment to the Domestic Security Enhancement Act of 2003, introduced on January 7, 2003, by Thomas Daschle (D-SD.)
 This bill also failed to pass.